Oyuki-kintaro/VE.Direct_Victron-BMV_config/README.md

 Script developed on bmv-712 smart

-****Please read hex protocol pdf**** pdf file contains information on command flags and hex id's used when sending messages to the bmv
+****Please read hex protocol pdf****
+\npdf file contains information on command flags and hex id's used when sending messages to the bmv

 To run file open a terminal and enter "python config_battery_monitor.py bms.xml"